karolz-ms/eShopOnContainers-wiki/Docker-compose-deployment-files.md

 * `docker-compose-external.override.yml`
 * `docker-compose-external.yml`

-If you want to start only certain containers use `docker-compose -f ... -f ... up container1 contaner2 containerN` as specified in [compose doc](https://docs.docker.com/compose/reference/up/)
+If you want to start only certain containers use `docker compose -f ... -f ... up container1 contaner2 containerN` as specified in [compose doc](https://docs.docker.com/compose/reference/up/)

 ## Other files